Nevill Coghill: Early life and education

 His father was Sir Egerton Coghill, 5th Baronet and his younger brother the actor Ambrose Coghill.
 Nevill was named after his uncle, Nevill Coghill, who was awarded the Victoria Cross posthumously at the Battle of Isandlwana.

 Coghill was educated at Haileybury, and read History and English at Exeter College, Oxford.
-In 1924, he became a Fellow of the college, a position he held until 1957, and there is a small bust of him in the college chapel.
+In 1924, he became a Fellow of the college, a position he held until 1957, and there is a bust of him in the college chapel.
 He served with the Royal Field Artillery in the First World War from 1917 to 1919 and was commissioned as a second lieutenant in April 1918.
 In 1927, he married Elspeth Nora Harley, with whom he had a daughter; the marriage was dissolved in 1933.
-In 1948, he was made Professor of Rhetoric at Gresham College.
-He was Merton Professor of English Literature at the University of Oxford from 1957 to 1966.
-Coghill died in November 1980, aged 81.
+In 1948, he was appointed Professor of Rhetoric in Gresham College.
+He was Merton Professor of English Literature in the University of Oxford from 1957 to 1966.
+He died in November 1980, aged 81.